techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 ### Describe storage account options and storage types

+**Storage account name**: 3-24 chars, numbers and lowercase letters only.
+Unique within Azure.

+**Storage account endpoints**: every object that you store in Azure Storage has a URL address that includes your unique account name.

+- Standard endpoints (recommended).
+By default, you can create up to 250 storage accounts per region with standard endpoints in a given subscription.
+With a quota increase, you can create up to 500 storage accounts with standard endpoints per region.
+For more information, see Increase Azure Storage account quotas.
+- Azure DNS zone endpoints (preview).
+You can create up to 5000 storage accounts per region with Azure DNS zone endpoints in a given subscription.

+**Storage account encryption**: all data in your storage account is automatically encrypted on the service side.

+**Storage account billing**: Azure Storage bills based on your storage account usage.
+All objects in a storage account are billed together as a group.

 | Type of storage account | Supported storage services | Redundancy options | Usage |
 | ----------- | ----------- | ----------- | ----------- |
 | Standard general-purpose v2 | Blob Storage (including Data Lake Storage1), Queue Storage, Table Storage, and Azure Files | Locally redundant storage (LRS) / geo-redundant storage (GRS) / read-access geo-redundant storage (RA-GRS) / Zone-redundant storage (ZRS) / geo-zone-redundant storage (GZRS) / read-access geo-zone-redundant storage (RA-GZRS)2 | Standard storage account type for blobs, file shares, queues, and tables.
 Recommended for most scenarios using Azure Storage.
 If you want support for network file system (NFS) in Azure Files, use the premium file shares account type. |